S0AndS0/3D_Printing/blender/addons/3dprint-short-cuts/readme.markdown

  results checkout then click the next button down to export the repaired object back into Slic3r for translating into GCode.

-- `Prefered Local Slicer` menu allows for choosing if selected objects within Blender should be sent to either Slic3r or CuraEngine for translating into GCode files, and toggles visibility of the following two buttons
+- `Preferred Local Slicer` menu allows for choosing if selected objects within Blender should be sent to either Slic3r or CuraEngine for translating into GCode files, and toggles visibility of the following two buttons